nhoizey/eleventy-plugin-images-responsiver/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Fixes #

-Changes proposed in thi pull request:
+Changes proposed in this pull request:

 -